What is web governance?

 Web governance is the oversight of the roles, systems, policies, standards, processes and procedures that are involved in maintaining an organization’s presence on the web.
 There are many web governance models to choose from.
 Each speak to the need for people to identify and define objectives, requirements, and systems of working together to meet an organization’s online communication needs.

 In August 2020, a website governance committee was created at Queen's.

-- encourage a unified, consistent approach and compliance with policies and best practices
+- encourage a unified, consistent approach and compliance with policies (i.e, privacy, accessibility) and industry best practices

 - clarify and processes, roles, and responsibilities in all aspects of Queen’s digital presence

 - facilitate and encourage greater collaboration between portfolios

 - align user experience across Queen’s websites and strengthen Queen’s brand online